 I always bring my chicken out of the refrigerator about 30 minutes before grilling.
 That doesn’t mean that the whole chicken will be at room temperature, it just takes the chill off so it will cook more evenly.

 The best is your favorite brand.
 And if you’re looking for a homemade bbq sauce recipe, take a look at this recipe I use for bbq meatballs.
 We love the smoky flavor for this bbq chicken recipe.

 I don’t own a charcoal grill, so I’m going to direct you to the experts, Kingsford.
 Take a look at this recipe for grilling a whole chicken on a charcoal grill.
 These instructions are for a whole, uncut chicken, but the article shows you the indirect heat method that will work for this recipe.

 Tip: Let the chicken rest before serving.
-Remove the chicken from the grill and let sit 10 minutes before cutting and serving.
+Remove the grilled chicken halves from the grill and let sit 10 minutes before cutting and serving.
 This will help the juices redistribute and keep the meat tender and moist.

-Sides To Go With Barbecued Chicken
+Sides To Go With Grilled Chicken

 - Classic Potato Salad

 - Pioneer Woman’s Best Macaroni Salad